Open Medical Records Can Spur Frank Talk Between Doctors And Patients

 A growing movement is using technology to try to change that.

-What started as an academic experiment has now become the norm at an increasing number of healthcare systems across the country: When doctors sign their notes, a copy is automatically visible to patients online.
+What started as an academic experiment has now become the norm at an increasing number of health care systems across the country: When doctors sign their notes, a copy is automatically visible to patients online.

 According to OpenNotes, an organization based at Beth Israel Deaconess Medical Center in Boston that advocates for routine patient access to medical notes, more than 27 million Americans now can see what doctors and nurses write about them.
 (The OpenNotes project has received funding from the Robert Wood Johnson Foundation, which also provides financial support to NPR.)